-At ABC, we seek to prepare our students for God's next for them.
-So, if you are here to pick up a course for your own learning, to earn a certificate or diploma, or get your undergraduate degree, we are conscious that we are helping you live, work, and minister in a rapidly changing world.
-Our Board of Trustees have recently created a new strategic plan that will lead us to be even better at preparing people for the world of today.
-They have cast a renewed vision:
+At Alberta Bible College (ABC), we seek to prepare students for God's next for them.
+So, if you are here to pick up a course for your own learning, to earn a certificate or diploma, or get your degree, we seek to come alongside you as you live, work, and minister in a rapidly changing world.

+Recently, our Board of Trustees has cast a renewed vision for the mission of ABC: